David Moniac: Return to Alabama

-Edit added 6/7/2022 - About 3 years ago the home burned.
-There is nothing but a few brick pillars left that supported the home.

 Second Seminole War

 Fourteen years after he graduated from West Point, with the outbreak of the Second Seminole War in 1836, Moniac was called twice into service: he first served with the Alabama militia to suppress an uprising of displaced Creek.
 Indian removal had started in the Southeast, as tribes were relocated to Indian Territory west of the Mississippi River.

 In August 1836, Moniac was commissioned as a captain of the Creek Mounted Volunteer Regiment.
 It was a volunteer unit of Creek warriors led by white officers on leave from regular units.
 He was the only Native American officer in the unit.
 The regiment patrolled and skirmished with the Seminole in Florida along the Withlacoochee River.
 He was promoted to major in November.

 That month, Territorial Governor Richard K. Call took a force of 2500 regular soldiers, Moniac and his Creek volunteers, and Tennessee and Florida militia from Ft.
 Drane, to the Wahoo Swamp on the Withlacoochee River.
 They were to find and destroy the stronghold of Seminole Chief Jumper.
 In what would become known as the Battle of Wahoo Swamp, Call's force attacked an estimated mixed force of 600 Seminole and African-American warriors, who were defending their families.
 The deep water blocked the American force.
 Moniac ran ahead into the water to encourage his men to cross.
 He was shot dead by the Seminoles.

 General Call called off the attack after taking fierce fire from the Seminole camp, and being unsure if the water was fordable.
 The American dead from the battle were buried near those killed the previous December in 1835 at the nearby Dade's Massacre site, where the Seminole defeated U.S. Army forces.
 Later all the bodies were moved for burial at the St. Augustine National Cemetery.